Bernardi-sh/pygraham/RUNNER_SETUP.md

 - Checks quality gates

 ### scheduled-ci.yml (GitHub-Hosted)
-Daily comprehensive testing on GitHub infrastructure:
+Monthly comprehensive testing on GitHub infrastructure:
-- Runs daily at 00:00 UTC
+- Runs monthly on the 1st at 00:00 UTC
 - Can be triggered manually
 - Multi-platform testing (Ubuntu, macOS, Windows)
 - Tests with Python 3.8-3.12